trothr/blog/Richard/2020/20200531-talk-that-way.md

 Summer of 2005, we bought a Prius.
-Took a while to find one witout "paint sealer" and other doubtful dealer add-ons.
+Took a while to find one witout "paint sealer" and other doubtful dealer details.
 Finally found one up in Conroe.

 Marilyn had a fender bender with the neighbor resulting in the Suburban ("her" vehicle) being in the shop for several days.
 She had to drive